 - Carry a reusable bag in your purse/car/backpack.
 If the stores you shop at charge for bags – save the planet and your pocketbook by bringing your own bag – BYOB (bring your own bag).

 - Learn to love your library.
 I made a goal this year to not buy any new books unless I had a gift card.
 We have an amazing collection of Little Free Libraries in my city – four in my neighbourhood alone!
 As well as a well-stocked public library system.
 Your library most likely has books, DVDs, eBooks, and audiobooks all available to borrow for free.
 Does your hometown not have a library?
-You can usually sign up for a free library card in the place you work.
+You can usually sign up for a free library card at the place you work.

 - Check the dollar store first.
 Before buying things on your shopping list check to see if your local dollar store sells it.
 I am amazed at what I find at Dollarama!
 I did not meet my goal of no new books this year as Dollarama had an amazing selection of books for sale on a recent visit.